quarkslab/kdigger/README.md

 design so that it can be easily extended by anyone that wants to bring some expertises.

-For example, you are a security researcher on Kubernetes and when you are doing CTFs or pentesting real infrastructure, you are often performing specific repetitive actions that could be automated or at least compiled with others.
+For example, you are a security researcher on Kubernetes, and when you are doing CTFs or pentesting real infrastructure, you are often performing specific repetitive actions that could be automated or at least compiled with others.
 You can take a look at `/pkg/plugins/template/template.go` to bootstrap your own plugins and propose them to the project to extend the features!
 You only